-At Sage, we understand the challenge of affording a college education.
+At Russell Sage College, we understand the challenge of affording a college education.
 We are committed to meeting financial need whenever possible.
 And we can assure you, one investment that is sure to pay dividends, even today, is your education.

 I probably don’t qualify for need-based aid.
 Should I apply anyway?